 In general, students are expected to maintain classroom decorum that includes respect for other students and the instructor, prompt and regular attendance, and an attitude that seeks to take full advantage of the education opportunity.
 The Highlander Guide describes the rights, privileges, and obligations of students affiliated with MCC.
-The complete guide may be accessed from the MCC Homepage: Highlander Guide.
+The complete guide may be accessed by clicking here: